prsai/ibotg/README.md

 ToDo
 ----

-* Make contact list dynamic/live.
+* Make contact list dynamic/live [partially done].

-* Address some synchronization problems.
+* Address some synchronization problems [not experienced for some time].

 Contact
 -------